FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 allocate these funds instead to homeless services.
 This money would be enough to support

-15 people through the Housing First Scheme which helped homeless people find rented--- 29
+15 people through the Housing First Scheme which helped homeless people find rented
+---
+29

 accommodation, supporting them with deposits and other initial costs, and giving them